MANMEET75/FashionFinderMyntra/README.md

 4) Data-Driven Insights: The recommendation system generates valuable insights into customer behavior and preferences.
 Myntra can leverage this information to make data-driven business decisions, such as identifying popular trends, optimizing inventory management, and tailoring marketing strategies to target specific customer segments effectively.

 Overall, the content-based recommendation system I have developed can help Myntra drive growth by providing personalized recommendations, increasing user engagement, enhancing the customer experience, gaining a competitive edge, and leveraging valuable data-driven insights.

+## To utilize the recommendation system on your local system, kindly follow the provided instructions.
+1) clone the repository
+2) after clonning go this link and download similarity.pkl file and paste it inside your artifacts folder only https://drive.google.com/file/d/1TiME7B9SpiMz6p-UtWzyYRYuKefup4Tj/view?usp=share_link
+3) open anaconda as a admininrator
+4) fetch your directory
+5) type code . to open your VsCode
+6) go to terminal and select cmd termial
+7) and then create new virtural environment using command written below
+8) activate the virtual environment
+9) then install all the essential pacakages by firing the code in your terminal
+10) then type python app.py in your termial your will URL open in your browser
+11) and use the recommendation system